-So, a campaign that leverages cross-channel communications to reach your audience is your best bet.
+A campaign that leverages cross-channel communications is your best bet.

-Today’s fundraisers see the best results when their direct mail and digital strategies work together.
+You will see the best results when direct mail and digital strategies work together.

 In fact, according to Nonprofits Source, campaigns that used direct mail and at least one digital communication had a 118 percent higher response rate compared to using direct mail only.

-And your print appeal is actually a huge driver of online giving!
+And believe it or not, your print appeal is a huge driver of online giving!
 According to Mobile Cause, donors are three times more likely to give online in response to a direct mail appeal than an email.

 We’re talking about understanding how a recipient engaged with previous messages and personalizing the next touch appropriately.

-Maybe you should double down with a direct mail appeal emphasizing the importance of following through with their donation, instead of sending another email.
+Maybe you should double down with a direct mail appeal emphasizing the impact of their support instead of sending another email.

 Donors who clicked the CTA in your email are interested in your mission and work.

-They may have gotten distracted and didn’t follow through.
-Or maybe they needed one more real example of how you put every fundraising dollar to work before they committed.
+But they may have gotten distracted and didn’t follow through.
+Or maybe they need one more example of how you put every fundraising dollar to work before committing.
 Either way, a direct mail follow up can be the push they need.